viiika/Meissonic/README.md

 ## Introduction
 Meissonic is a non-autoregressive mask image modeling text-to-image synthesis model that can generate high-resolution images.
 It is designed to run on consumer graphics cards.

+**Note: This is a project under development.
+If you encounter any specific performance issues or find significant discrepancies with the results reported in the paper, please submit an issue on the GitHub repository!
+Thank you for your support!**
 ## Prerequisites

 ```bash